 Littoral cell angioma (LCA) is a rare splenic tumor.
 Both benign and malignant cases have been reported.
-This activity reviews the clinical presentation, evaluation, and treatment of LCA, and explains the role of the interprofessional healthcare team in diagnosing and managing the patients with this condition.
+This activity reviews the clinical presentation, evaluation, and treatment of LCA and explains the role of the interprofessional healthcare team in diagnosing and managing patients with this condition.

-- Review the etiology, epidemiology, and pathophysiology of littoral cell angioma.
+- Review the pathophysiology of littoral cell angioma.

-- Outline the clinical presentation, histopathological findings, and diagnostic evaluation of littoral cell angioma.
+- Outline the diagnostic evaluation of littoral cell angioma.

 - Describe the management options of choice and potential complications for littoral cell angioma.

-- Identify the role of interdisciplinary team strategies for improving care coordination and improve patient outcomes in littoral cell angioma patients.
+- Identify the role of interdisciplinary team strategies for improving care coordination and improve patient outcomes in patients with littoral cell angiomas.

 The majority of the LCAs are known to be benign, though there have been reported cases of two subtypes of malignant LCA, known as littoral cell angiosarcoma and littoral cell hemangioendothelioma.